IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 In both these two groupings DSUB and DSUBm can coexist and operate with different consumers both mobile and non-mobile.

 #### 1:54.6.3.1 DSUBm as an interface for DSUB
 * Document Metadata Subscriber and the Document Metadata Notification Recipient will most likely be grouped with a Resource Notification Broker creating the mobile DSUB interface that translates Resource Subscription [ITI-110] into Document Metadata Subscribe [ITI-52] and Document Metadata Notify [ITI-53] into Resource Notify [ITI-112].
-The existing DSUB Document Metadata Broker is unaware of the presence of the functionality introduced by the DSUBm profile and therefore can maintain its already implemented logic.
+The existing DSUB Document Metadata Notification Broker is unaware of the presence of the functionality introduced by the DSUBm profile and therefore can maintain its already implemented logic.
 <figure>
 {%include model_DSUBonFHIR.svg%}
 <figcaption><b>Figure 1:54.6.3.1-1: DSUBm actors grouped with DSUB:  DSUBm as an interface for DSUB